Graduate programs

 Do my references all need to be academic?
 Can some be professional?
 What are the repercussions?
 What if I can't find an academic reference?

-Academic references are preferred.
-In their absence, please try to find references what can speak to your academic abilities.
+Academic references are preferred and are given much more weight than are non-academic references.
+In their absence, please try to find references who can speak to your academic abilities.

 -